-The term ‘custom fit’ is actually slightly incorrect, that implies that someone has taken your vehicle and made mats specifically for you.
-But what they mean is that the mats have been made specifically for a certain model, using measurements taken from a standard production vehicle, so there’s a degree of custom fit, just not bespoke.
+The term ‘custom fit’ is actually slightly incorrect, which implies that someone has taken your vehicle and made mats specifically for you.
+But what they mean is that the mats have been made specifically for a certain model, using measurements taken from a standard production vehicle, so there’s a degree of custom-fit, just not bespoke.

 And because of the different contours, you can’t really make any measurements with 100% accuracy, so some of it will be ‘best guess’ sizing.
 I’ve found that the simplest way of getting the most accuracy is by using the older floor mats that came out of the vehicle (if you have them) – literally using them as a pattern will make all the difference.

 So, I’ve chosen three different sets, two are custom sized, and one can be trimmed, essentially, the choice comes down to how much money you want to spend.

 These are my choices, in no particular order.